qscat/qscat/docs/source/manual/tabs/shorelines.rst

    Fields section in Shorelines Tab

-Under the :menuselection:`Shoreline Fields`, select the ``date`` and ``uncertainty`` fields of the currently selected shoreline layer to be used.
-These are the fields that are automatically created in :ref:`tab_automator_shoreline_fields` automator or manually created.
+Under the :menuselection:`Shorelines fields`, select the ``date`` and ``uncertainty`` fields of the currently selected shoreline layer to be used.
+These are the fields that are automatically created in :ref:`tab_automator_shorelines_fields` automator or manually created.